17th.: Forsake not thy Friends

 Nor do we take those concerns for our friend to the Lord.

-Our friend may be blind to the bitterness, paranoia, whatever, in their heart.
+Our friends may be blind to the bitterness, paranoia, whatever, in their hearts.